Retirement Withdrawals That Work for You

 While we’ve dramatically simplified the numbers here, it’s clear that diversifying your retirement accounts can make a big difference in the lifestyle you’ll enjoy in your later years.

 You can apply the Garcias’ wins to your own retirement withdrawal strategy.
-Using a tiered approach to retirement income, they withdraw funds from their pre-tax IRA up to the annual standard deduction, which allows them to completely avoid federal tax on those funds.
-Next, they take advantage of the graduated capital gains tax structure, which allows up to $80,000 in tax-free withdrawals for 2020.
-Finally, they reach their $150,000 annual income goal by withdrawing the remainder from tax-free Roth accounts.
+Using a tiered approach to retirement income, they first withdraw funds from their pre-tax IRA up to the annual standard deduction of $30,000 for married couples in 2025, which allows them to completely avoid federal tax on those funds.
+Next, they take advantage of the graduated capital gains tax structure, which now permits up to $96,700 in tax-free long-term capital gains for married couples.
+Finally, they reach their $150,000 annual income goal by withdrawing the remainder from their tax-free Roth accounts.

-Unless Congress repeals the Tax Cuts and Jobs Act, its tax rates will remain in effect until 2025 before reverting to 2017 rates.
-Having a mix of tax treatments in your retirement portfolio provides the flexibility you need to weather changing economic conditions.
-Although retiring without an income tax burden like the Garcias would be incredibly rare, you can reduce your liability with careful planning that also accounts for health care costs, Social Security benefits, unearned income such as dividends and interest, and personal priorities such as charitable giving.
+Having a mix of tax treatments in your retirement portfolio provides the flexibility you need to weather changing economic conditions and evolving tax laws.
+While retiring without an income tax burden, like the Garcias, will remain exceptionally rare, you can reduce your liability with careful planning that accounts for healthcare costs, Social Security benefits, unearned income such as dividends and interest, and personal priorities, including charitable giving.

 Partnering with a fee-only fiduciary advisor can help you balance these elements of your retirement plan as you accumulate wealth to help ensure you can use it as you intend.
 When you work with Brighton Jones, our advisors will craft a plan that considers and clarifies your life objectives and goals.